scientific-python/blog.scientific-python.org/content/posts/numpy/numpy2/index.md

 the Gordon and Betty Moore Foundation, the Alfred P. Sloan Foundation, NASA, NVIDIA, Quansight Labs, the Chan Zuckerberg Initiative, and Tidelift.

-We are excited about future improvements to NumPy that will be possible due to changes in NumPy 2.0.
+We are excited about future improvements to NumPy, many of which will be possible due to changes in NumPy 2.0.
+See [the NumPy roadmap](https://numpy.org/neps/roadmap.html) for some of the things that are in the pipeline or on the wishlist.
 Let's continue to work together to improve NumPy and the scientific Python and PyData ecosystem!